LilydevMC/Peony/README.md

 # Peony

+> **NOTE:**
-**NOTE: This code is very, _very_ messy right now.
+> This code is very, _very_ messy right now.
 There are likely lots of bugs!
-I am fully aware of this, I'm just doing my best to get it working as fast as possible so I can use it in my modpacks**
+I am fully aware of this,
+> I'm just doing my best to get it working as fast as possible, so I can use it in my projects.

-Builds from a packwiz project and distributes it to Modrinth and/or GitHub Releases, but will support other project types in the future.
+Peony can build Minecraft mods and modpacks, release them on both GitHub releases and Modrinth, and optionally, send a discord webhook after release.

+## Todo
+You can find a very limited todo list [here](/TODO.md).
+This may be moved to GitHub issues in the future, but I find regular Markdown files easier to work with.

 ## License